Open Source VoIP & ICT Solutions for Businesses Worldwide

 What is the difference between stream processing and batch processing?

-Batch processing accumulates data over a period (an hour, a day) and then processes it all at once.
-Stream processing processes each event as it arrives, producing results with latency measured in milliseconds to seconds.
-Stream processing is more complex to build and operate but essential when decisions need to be made in real time – for example, blocking a fraudulent transaction before it clears.
+Batch processing accumulates data over a period and processes it all at once.
+Stream processing handles each event as it arrives, with latency in milliseconds to seconds.
+Stream processing is more complex to build and operate but essential when decisions need to happen in real time – like blocking a fraudulent transaction before it clears.

 Why is Apache Kafka so widely used?

-Kafka solves three problems at once: it decouples producers from consumers (they do not need to run at the same time), it handles very high throughput with low latency, and it stores events durably so that consumers can replay history or catch up after a failure.
-These properties make it a reliable backbone for event-driven architectures where data needs to flow between many systems.
+Kafka solves three problems at once: it decouples producers from consumers (they don’t need to run at the same time), it handles very high throughput with low latency, and it stores events durably so consumers can replay history or catch up after a failure.
+Those properties make it a reliable backbone for event-driven architectures where data flows between many systems.

 What is Apache Flink used for?

-Flink is a distributed stream processing engine designed for stateful computations over data streams.
-It is used for real-time aggregations (counting events per minute per user), windowed joins (matching events that happen within 30 seconds of each other), complex event processing (detecting a sequence of events that indicates fraud), and continuous ETL pipelines that transform and enrich data before writing it to a data warehouse.
+Flink is a distributed stream processing engine for stateful computations over data streams.
+It’s used for real-time aggregations, windowed joins (matching events within 30 seconds of each other), complex event processing for fraud detection, and continuous ETL pipelines that transform and enrich data before writing to a data warehouse.

 How do you ensure exactly-once processing in a streaming pipeline?

 Exactly-once semantics require coordination between the message broker and the stream processor.
-Kafka supports exactly-once end-to-end when used with the Kafka Streams API or Flink with Kafka checkpointing.
-The mechanism relies on idempotent producers, transactional message commits, and consumer offset management being tied to output writes atomically.
+Kafka supports exactly-once end-to-end with the Kafka Streams API or Flink with Kafka checkpointing, relying on idempotent producers, transactional message commits, and atomically tied consumer offsets.
 Outside Kafka, exactly-once is harder and most systems settle for at-least-once delivery with idempotent downstream writes.